 Bicycle use is restricted to paved roads and the paved multi-use trails extending from Wise Road to Joyce Road and from Broad Branch Road to Virginia Ave.
-Operating a bicycle abreast of another bicycle is prohibited except on sections of roads closed for recreational use.

 The following restrictions and/or conditions are in effect for the specific uses or activities noted: